The fungus gnat larvae of Mycetophilidae

 Many species of the Keroplatinae subfamily include droplets of oxalic acid amongst their webbing which quickly mobilises and kills small prey, as seen in the photo below.

-In Australia and New Zealand, some species in the genus Arachnocampa dangle threads beneath them, loaded with sticky droplets, fishing for small flies.
+Some Keroplatinae in the genus Arachnocampa in Australia and New Zealand have gone a step further and moved up from the ground to live suspended in caves and under overhangs in dark, humid forests, dangling threads beneath them, loaded with sticky poisonous droplets, fishing for small flies.
 When one is caught, the thread is pulled back up and ingested along with the fly.
-As an extra attraction, they are also bioluminescent.
+As an extra attraction, they are also bioluminescent, with an amazing and distinctive blue-green light.
 The Waitomo Caves in NZ are world famous because of this and contain mainly thousands of the larvae at one time, lighting up the cave ceilings and tourists’ faces with an unearthly glow.

-Some other species in the same group are also able to glow, including some from the UK, although not to the extent of Arachncampa.
+Some other species in the same group are also able to glow, including some from the UK, although not to the extent of Arachnocampa.

 If you pick wild mushrooms, then you will have already come across the larvae from some of the other subfamilies of Mycetophilidae, eating holes and wriggling under the knife or in the frying pan.
 They are also a common problem in commercial mushroom growing.

-Mycetophilids, like the ones here, have specialised mouthparts, enabling them to spin a sticky web in order to control the humidity of their environment as well as providing some safety against predators.
+Keroplatinae, like the ones here, have specialised mouthparts, enabling them to spin a sticky web in order to control the humidity of their environment as well as providing some safety against predators.
+I was lucky enough to actually photograph this happening across the full extent of the web-spinning mouthparts, as can be seen in the photo below.
+The tiny droplets towards the bottom of the photograph are drops of oxyalic acid.

-The video below shows a Mecetophilidae larva spinning some webbing from its mouthparts before turning 180 degrees. it’s a remarkable technique.
+The video below shows a Keroplatinae larva spinning some webbing from its mouthparts before turning 180 degrees. it’s a remarkable technique.

 The sequence of photos above shows a more detailed example of another species of fungus gnat larva delicately turning in its webbing.